 Good to know

 - KBC Life Insurance is governed by the laws of Belgium.

-- The tax treatment may change in the future, and depends on your individual circumstances.
-Your intermediary will be glad to give you bespoke advice in this respect.
+- The tax treatment can change and depends on your individual circumstances.
+Your Insurance Expert wall be pleased to explain this to you in more detail.

-To request a quote or calculate the premium for KBC Life Insurance, do not hesitate to contact your KBC intermediary.
+To request a quote for KBC Life Insurance, contact your Insurance Expert.